1937 Syracuse Orangemen football team

-The 1937 Syracuse Orangemen football team represented Syracuse University in the 1937 college football season.
+The 1937 Syracuse Orangemen football team represented Syracuse University as an independent during the 1937 college football season.
 The Orangemen were led by first-year head coach Ossie Solem and played their home games at Archbold Stadium in Syracuse, New York.
 On October 18, Syracuse made its first ever appearance in the AP Poll, which was in its second year of operation.
 The team was ranked 17th in the first poll of the season, but dropped from the poll after a loss to Maryland.